-Cost of revenues was \$3.3 million and \$132,000 for the three months ended June 30, 2012 and June 30, 2011, respectively.
-Cost of revenues for the three months ended June 30, 2012 include \$1.8 million of royalties paid to the Office of the Chief Scientist of the Israeli Ministry of Industry, Trade and Labor, or the OCS, and a certain academic institution in connection with the \$25.0 million milestone payment and gross sales of taliglucerase alfa during the period and \$1.5 million primarily for certain fixed costs relating to our manufacturing facility, including rent, depreciation and maintenance expenses, and to a much lesser extent, the direct cost of products delivered to Pfizer during the period.
+Cost of revenues was \$2.4 million and \$220,000 for the three months ended September 30, 2012 and September 30, 2011, respectively.
+Cost of revenues for the three months ended September 30, 2012 includes approximately \$2.1 million primarily for certain fixed costs relating to our manufacturing facility, including rent, depreciation, salary and maintenance expenses, and to a much lesser extent, the direct cost of products delivered to Pfizer for which revenues were recognized during the period.
+Cost of revenues also includes \$314,000, representing royalties due to the Office of the Chief Scientist of the Israeli Ministry of Industry, Trade and Labor, or the OCS, and to a certain academic institution in connection with gross sales of taliglucerase alfa during the period.
+Prior to the FDA's approval of taliglucerase alfa, manufacturing costs related to taliglucerase alfa were not capitalized; rather, such costs were expensed as research and development expenses.
+Effective as of the FDA approval of taliglucerase alfa on May 1, 2012, we capitalize all manufacturing costs associated with taliglucerase alfa.